-Applicants must live in a parking permit program area to be eligible for a residential parking permit and visitor permit.
+Residents must live in a parking permit program area to be eligible for a residential parking permit and visitor permit.
 Businesses and employees are not eligible to receive residential parking permits or visitor permits.

 How many permits can I have?